 |

-Rangaprabhat
+Rangaprabhat Children’s

-Children’s Theatre, Thiruvananthapuram (Trivandrum)
+Theatre, Thiruvananthapuram (Trivandrum)

 |

-of the pieces in the former (3rd) performance of Kamigata-mai in Kerala was
+the former (3rd) performance of Kamigata-mai in Kerala was “The

-In this workshop, we will produce a translation of the text of “The Marriage
+In this workshop, we will produce a translation of the text of “The

-Procession of the Foxes” in the Malayalam language; then we will create a new
+Marriage Procession of the Foxes” in the Malayalam language; then we

-dance for children that incorporates some of the methods of Kamigata-mai.
-At
+will create a new dance for children that incorporates some of the

-the end of the workshop, the children will perform this new work.
+methods of Kamigata-mai.
+At the end of the workshop, the children will

 |